WebReflection/document-register-element/README.md

   }
 }

-// define if to the CustomElementsRegistry customElements.define('my-greetings', MyGreetings);
+// define it in the CustomElementRegistry customElements.define('my-greetings', MyGreetings);
 ```